 The Fellows program is central to the Institute's dual commitment to encourage student interest in public life and to increase interaction between the academic and political communities.

 Harvard University's Institute of Politics (IOP), located at the John F. Kennedy School of Government, was established in 1966 as a memorial to President Kennedy.
-The IOP's mission is to unite and engage students, particularly undergraduates, with academics, politicians, activists, and policymakers on a non-partisan basis and to stimulate and nurture their interest in public service and leadership.
+The IOP's mission is to inspire students, particularly undergraduates, to enter careers in politics and public service.
 The Institute strives to promote greater understanding and cooperation between the academic world and the world of politics and public affairs.
 More information is available online at www.iop.harvard.edu/.

 SOURCE Harvard's Institute of Politics